 Sodium valproate is an epilepsy medicine commonly sold under the name Epilim.
 It was known since its availability in the 1970s that it may cause birth defects if used in pregnancy yet for decades many women across the world were prescribed this drug without being warned of this risk by their doctors.

 This investigation was part-funded through crowdfunding (€580 of the proposed €1,500).
 However, with the announcement of the inquiry into valproate late last year, we consulted funders about a change in scope.
-This funding, in addition to some support from our general fund, allowed us to conduct a project focused on the lack of progress in implementing some key recommendations on valproate.
+This funding, in addition to some support from our investigative fund, allowed us to conduct a project focused on the lack of progress in implementing some key recommendations on valproate.

 A HSE report that was published in 2019 found that over 3,000 babies were potentially exposed to valproate in Ireland between 1975 and 2015.
 From this, it is estimated between 153 and 341 children will have experienced a major congenital malformation and up to 1,250 children will have experienced some form of neurodevelopmental delay.